mikeizbicki/cmc-csci040/project_01_markdown_compiler/README.md

 Upload to sakai
 1. the output of running the doctests with the `--verbose` flag,

+    > **WARNING:**
+    > You do not need to submit your python code.
+    > Some students have been submitting your python code for labs instead of the output of the doctests,
+    > but that will result in losing points for this assignment.

 1. your 2 screenshots,
 1. a short 1 sentence statement of what your grade should be according to the rubric below.